progweb/gpx2video/README.md

 gpx2video uses the `creation_time` field to synchronize your video with your GPX file.
 Warning, `creation_time` is in local time.
 But this date isn't synchronized with the GPS source.

 If gpx2video finds the 'GoPro MET' stream, it searches packet with GPS fix to determine the offset time to use.
+In this case, the `creation_time` value is computed form 'GoPro MET' stream.

 If the `creation_time` field and 'GoPro MET' stream can't be found, gpx2video assumes that the video starts in the same time that the GPX stream.

 At last, you can overwrite `creation_time` value in using --start-time option.
+As this option is used, gpx2video doesn't

 "sync" command permits to test the sychronization process: